The Wedding

 "Ok no problem."

 I sit on the steps, face buried in my hands waiting.
-Waiting for the reaction that will come and for some reason sorrow fills me.
-I try to shake it but deep down I feel for Michael.
+Waiting for the reaction that will inevitably come yet for some reason sorrow fills me.
+I try to dismiss it as simply a cry for humanity.
+No one deserves to be treated like this on their wedding day even if they are a terrible person.

 Not more than five minutes later I hear Charles through the headset.